 - research, write and distribute press releases to targeted media

 - collate and analyse media coverage

 - write and edit in-house magazines, case studies, speeches, articles and annual reports

 - prepare and supervise the production of publicity brochures, handouts, direct mail leaflets, promotional videos, photographs, films and multimedia programmes

 - devise photo opportunities and coordinate studio or location photography

-- organise events, including press conferences, exhibitions, open days and press tours), source speakers and seek out sponsorship opportunities
+- organise events (such as press conferences, exhibitions, open days and press tours), source speakers and seek out sponsorship opportunities

 - maintain and update information on the organisation's website

 - manage and update information and engage with users on social media sites such as Twitter and Facebook

 - commission market research

-- foster community relations through events such as open days and through involvement in community initiatives
+- foster good community relations through events such as open days and through involvement in community initiatives

 - manage the PR aspect of a potential crisis situation.

 - Starting salaries for PR officers are around £18,000 to £24,000.

-- Senior management positions, such as PR director or head of corporate affairs, offer salaries from £40,000 to more than £100,000.
+- Senior management positions, such as PR director or head of corporate affairs, attract salaries of up to £100,000.